 - Grow membership through indoor rowing membership offers

-- Be part of a unique and fast-growing fitness programme
+- Be part of a unique and fast-growing part of the sport

 - Support the continued growth of indoor rowing participation

 - Expand your sporting offer – helping open access to more people including those from ethnic, economic and disability groups.
 As well as a first step to then link to on-water opportunities